georgetown-cset/eto-orca/SQL_cleaning.md

 More manual replacements can be made by adding into the final cleaning process a matcher from Chinese strings to their appropriate English translations - ideally, before the rest of the cleaning process to further cut down on duplicates.

-A package like `fuzzywuzzy` _may_ be able to correctly resolve these issues.
+A package like `fuzzywuzzy` (now renamed `thefuzz`) _may_ be able to correctly resolve these issues.

-There are many, many good examples for why two strings may be mismatched and resolvable using `fuzzywuzzy`: from typos to translation quirks such as center and centre.
+There are many, many good examples for why two strings may be mismatched and resolvable using `thefuzz`: from typos to translation quirks such as center and centre.
 Doing so requires introducing very strict rules: minimum string length, word count, etc.

 There are two potential issues: the possible combinations of millions of unique funders makes it difficult to run on resource constraints.
 Therefore, it would be best to go through the top funders by count first.